sumitsantape30/White-Board/README.md

 ## 🎯 Purpose of the Project
  The project aims to help teachers to interact with students directly on the screen using a tool or even a mouse.
-This will surely take online teaching on the next level and help both teachers and students.
 Digital Interactive Whiteboards have been proven to encourage a more interactive and engaging learning experience to the students.
 On top of offering engaging experience, digital white board also makes the learning and classes more enjoyable.

 ## 📌 Introduction